FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: : group testing for with secure aggregation

 Given the test results $\bft$ and the assignment matrix $\bfA$, the goal of \NAME{} is to identify the malicious clients, i.e., infer the defective vector $\bfd$.
 The design of the assignment matrix $\bfA$ and the corresponding inference problem is akin to an error-correcting coding problem, where the assignment matrix $\bfA$ can seen as the parity-check matrix of a code, and the inference problem corresponds to a decoding operation based on $\bfA$ and $\bft$.
 Thus, a suitable choice for $\bfA$ is the parity-check matrix of a powerful error-correcting code, i.e., with good distance properties.
 Furthermore, $\bfd$ can be inferred by applying conventional decoding techniques.
 We denote by $\hbfd=(\hd_1,\ldots,\hd_n)$ the estimated defective vector provided by the decoding operation, and define $\hat{\calM}=\{i:\hd_i=1\}$.
 Once $\hbfd$ has been obtained, clients $i\in\hat{\calM}$ are excluded from the training and the server aggregates the models of the remaining\textemdash flagged non-malicious\textemdash clients by means of secure aggregation.

-The performance of FedGT, measured in terms of the utility of the model, is affected by two quantities: the misdetection probability, i.e., the probability that a malicious client is flagged as non-malicious, and the false-alarm probability, i.e., the probability that a non-malicious client is flagged as malicious, defined as
+The performance of FedGT, measured in terms of the utility of the model, is affected by two quantities: the misdetection probability, i.e., the probability that a malicious client is flagged as non-malicious, and the false-alarm probability, i.e., the probability that a non-malicious client is flagged as malicious, defined as\footnote{As in other works, we use the normalization factor $1/n$.
+Hence, $P_{\msMD}$ and $P_{\msFA}$ are not strictly probabilities, as their values do not lie between $0$ and $1$.}

 A high misdetection probability will result in many malicious clients poisoning the global model, hence yielding poor utility, while a high false-alarm probability will result in excluding many non-malicious clients from the training, thereby also impairing the utility.
 The misdetection and false-alarm probabilities depend in turn on the assignment matrix $\bfA$, the decoding strategy, and the nature of the test performed.
 We discuss the decoding strategy to estimate $\bfd$ in Section~\ref{sec:Decoding}.